 It is also interesting to point out that, although the datasets come from very heterogeneous sources, there is a clear tendency in the data, following a curve which we found to be (via a quadratic polynomial fit) $y = 1.014 x^2 + 0.492 x - 0.041$.
 This is perhaps more surprising when we take into account that some of the sampled networks are weighted, yet the quadratic behaviour remains unchanged.

 In order to delve deeper in this result, we will consider another batch of network data; this time synthetic networks.
-We have generated two distinct sets of networks: some random directed networks and some directed scale-free ones.
-In both cases we generated networks with the number of nodes ranging from 10 to 20,000, with different edge creation probabilities.
+We have generated, with the aid of the NetworkX library in Python, two distinct sets of networks: some directed random networks (constructed in the same vein as the undirected Erdös-Renyi version) and some directed scale-free ones (constructed based on the procedure prescribed in \cite{Bollobas-directed-2003}).
+In both cases we generated networks with the number of nodes ranging from 100 to 20,000, with different edge creation probabilities (see the GitHub repository for the specific details of the implementation).
 We again compute their maximum values of $\alpha,\beta$ and plot one against the other, obtaining Figure~\ref{fig:BPR_vs_PR-SF_vs_ER}.

 We can clearly see that the polynomial fit is very similar to that of the real networks case, and we could expect them to match even better had we sampled more networks.
 Apart from that, it is quite noticeable that the distinct nature of the generated networks also separates them in their behavior with respect to both centrality measures.
 This was already hinted at in the previous section: the presence of high in-degree nodes pointed to by low out-degree ones is very common in scale-free networks, thus their maximum values of $\alpha$ and $\beta$ are specially low.
 For random networks all nodes have, on average, the same connectivity, thus they allow for more flexibility in ranking control.
 Another byproduct of the randomness in the corresponding synthetic networks is the higher spread in $\alpha$ for fixed $\beta$ compared to that of scale-free ones.